Domestic Effects of International Human Rights Treaty Ratification in the Member States of the Gulf Cooperation Council (GCC)

 Profs Cali and Ghanea then introduced the audience to some of the core data gathered by the project team.
 This began with a concrete overview of state engagement (summarising the state of ratifications and reporting), before considering some of the narrative accounts elicited through the project that can help explain state decision to take positive steps such as ratifying new instruments or narrowing reservations.
 These narratives were then considered in light of the framework of factors identified during the literature review stage of the project with the most productive drivers of engagement identified, obstacles noted, and avenues for further research discussed.

-Following the presentation, project research associate Dr Benjamin Jones joined the panel for a lively Q&A session during which a broad range of questions were fielded regarding issued including other aspects of GCC state engagement with international rights organisations (for instance through ILO Convention ratification or Arab Charter reporting), the activities of domestic rights organisations and rights defenders, and pragmatic issues regarding researching human rights in the region, amongst numerous other topics.
+Following the presentation, project research associate Dr Benjamin Jones joined the panel for a lively Q&A session during which a broad range of questions were fielded regarding issued including other aspects of GCC state engagement with international rights organizations (for instance through ILO Convention ratification or Arab Charter reporting), the activities of domestic rights organizations and rights defenders, and pragmatic issues regarding researching human rights in the region, amongst numerous other topics.
 Overall the talk was very well received and demonstrated the very significant latent interest in the area and the appetite for future research in the field.

 This month's blog post is written by one of our project’s student research assistants, Sabah Khadri.
 Sabah is a senior at Georgetown University’s School of Foreign Service in Qatar